-Security Interests in Liquor Licenses OK in Pennsylvania
+Security Interests (UCC Filings) in Liquor Licenses OK in Pennsylvania

 Yes, creditors can take a secured interest in a debtor’s liquor license in Pennsylvania, according to one recent Bankruptcy Court decision.